The Bareket Observatory is a scientific & public outreach astronomical facility.

 Besides the regular activities that are taking place at the observatory, we also set up public observation in remote areas during astronomical weekends.
 Once a year we make the Astronomical Olympics for schools.

-Here are few abstracts of research projects conducted by high-school students via our remote telescope:
+As an integrated element of the observatory's research & outreach activities - we are conducting research project with students from across the globe.
+Below are few abstracts of research projects conducted by high-school students via our remote telescope:

 The observatory developed the innovative EMERALD™ DIGITAL PLANETARIUM system: